-Andy H. Chan is a partner in the Intellectual Property Litigation Practice Group of Pepper Hamilton LLP, resident in the Silicon Valley office.
+Andy H. Chan is a partner in the Intellectual Property Department of Pepper Hamilton LLP, resident in the Silicon Valley office.
 Mr. Chan focuses on intellectual property matters with a particular concentration on patent litigation involving complex technology in the biotechnology, chemical and information technology fields.

 Mr. Chan has advised clients on intellectual property issues in the pharmaceutical, biotechnology and chemical industries.
 He also has represented clients in a variety of other technological arts, including computer networks, e-commerce, data compression technology, DVD authoring software and electronic data systems.